The Final Battle (Once Upon a Time): In Storybrooke and the Enchanted Forest

 Fiona brings what was left of the book to Henry and gloats that Emma has lost her faith, though Henry refuses to accept this.
 Emma leaves Storybrooke to return to Boston.
 When she gets back to her apartment there, she discovers that Henry left her a hand-drawn storybook in order to make her remember their past.
 Meanwhile, as the realms are starting to collapse, David and Hook escape the dragon, but while climbing down the beanstalk, they lose their balance and fall.
 Snow and Jasmine set out to find them, eventually finding Hook, and Snow tells him to take the bean back to the castle.
 Finding an unconscious David, Snow kisses him and he wakes.

 Henry goes to the pawnshop and meets with Gold, who attempts to feign ignorance of the curse.
 Henry head towards the shop's back and uncovers Gold's potions, proving that Gold still remembers his past.
 Gold acknowledges Henry's cleverness, but also refuses to help Henry as his primary concern is finding Belle.
 Henry decides that he should take on Fiona himself, and Gold heals his injuries and allows him to take David's old sword.
 Regina and the Queen discover that the bean had withered and lost its magic, because Fiona's curse has caused Emma's lack of faith to drain the magic from the realm.
 As the storm closes in, the Queen decides to sacrifice herself and protect the castle, in order to buy enough time for Regina to restore the bean, while everyone else gathers in the courtyard.
 However, Regina fails to restore the bean in time, and the storm bursts into the castle and surrounds them.
 When Henry arrives at the Mayor's office, Emma returns.
 She tells Henry that while she doesn't remember being who Henry tells her that she is, she does believe that she can be that person with his help.
 Her renewed belief stops the destruction of the Enchanted Forest just in time.
 Meanwhile, Gold uses a tracking spell on the "Her Handsome Hero" book to find Belle, who was hiding from Fiona, having been turned into a coward by Fiona's curse.
-Gold tells her about Fiona's deception, and vows revenge on Fiona for what she had done to Belle.
+Gold tells her about Fiona's deception, and angrily vows revenge on Fiona for what she had done to Belle.